Misterio77/paste.misterio.me/README.md

 #### Cargo

-Use `cargo install pmis`, or clone this repo and run `cargo install -p cli`.
+Use `cargo install pmis`, or clone this repo and run `cargo build --release -p pmis`.

 You can generate completions using `pmis completions <SHELL>` (check your distro docs on where to install them).

 #### Nix/NixOS/home-manager

-You can get a shell with `pmis` using `nix shell github:misterio77/pmis`.
+You can get a shell with `pmis` using `nix shell github:misterio77/paste-misterio-me#cli`.

 For a more permanent solution, you should add `pmis` to your flake inputs, add the overlay, and put it wherever you usually put packages (i recommend using `home-manager`, we even have a module you can import).